WebizenAI/devdocs/README.md

-# Webizen Docs Go Project
+# Webizen V1 Project Documentation
 The [Webizen 1.0](Implementation%20V1/Webizen%201.0.md) [Design Goals Overview](Implementation%20V1/App-design-sdk-v1/Design%20Goals/Design%20Goals%20Overview.md) documents alongside the [Implementation V1 Summary](Implementation%20V1/Implementation%20V1%20Summary.md), provides information about the objectives, which seek to use [GoLang Libraries](Implementation%20V1/GoLang%20Libraries.md) as a means to quickly produce a solution that provides basic functionality as required to make progress.

 **There are two packages required;**